CRC-901-On-the-Fly-Computing/Testbed/README.md

 * [ServiceCodeProvider](https://github.com/CRC-901-On-the-Fly-Computing/ServiceCodeProvider): The basic services which the PoC uses to compose its ML solutions
 * [executor-bootup](https://github.com/CRC-901-On-the-Fly-Computing/executor-bootup): Support for implementing PoC services in different technologies

 This repository and its dependencies have been provided in the hope of being useful.
 If you want to try the PoC, or if you want to reuse one or more of its components, feel free to do so!
-And if you happen to need support or feel like providing us feedback, please contact TODO (note that the CRC has reached its end in July 2023, and most of the involved researchers have moved on, so it might be difficult to provide you with an appropriate contact, but we will do our best).